 2. The cilantro.
 It adds a bright, almost citrusy note to the burrito that just keeps you coming back for another bite.
 If you’re one of those people that don’t like cilantro, I would suggest substituting in some sort of really fresh salsa like this Fresh Cucumber Salsa or Pico de Gallo without the cilantro.

 I made this recipe on a Sunday afternoon when John had a friend over to watch football.
 Since I don’t really like football, I decided to do my own thing which naturally meant getting in the kitchen and doing some recipe development for the blog.

 The final result?
-These creamy and healthy chicken burritos perfect for meal prep day.
+A creamy and healthy chicken burrito perfect for meal prep day.

 The toughest part about making these burritos is rolling them up and keeping them from unraveling.
 Usually, when people make burritos at home, they don’t stay rolled as nicely as the ones from Chipotle or whatever your preferred burrito place is.
 That’s because restaurant burritos use HUGE tortillas that are meant for like 2 or 3 servings!
 So what about normal homemade burritos with regular soft-taco-sized flour tortillas?
 I’ve got a little trick.

 Once the tortilla is rolled as securely as possible (fold the bottom of the tortilla over the filling, tuck in the sides, and then continue rolling the tortilla as tightly as you can), seal the burrito shut by place the burrito seam side down on a hot tortilla griddle or skillet and cook the burrito for 30-60 seconds.
 The tortilla will brown slightly and should be secure!

 And that’s how you make restaurant quality burritos at home.
 BOOM.